lossanna/RestoreNet/data/raw/README_rawdata.md

 Last updated: 2022-11-30

 Notes about raw data for RAMPS RestoreNet project.
+- Intermediate CSVs required to curate species lists are saved here.
+- Subplot species lists are separate from 2x2m plot species lists, and location-independent lists are separate from location-dependent ones.
+- Curated species lists:
+	+ Location-dependent (unknowns) codes/species for the subplot data, with name, native status, duration, lifeform, and Site (plus Region).
+	+ Location-independent codes/species for the subplot data with name, native status, duration, and  lifeform.

 Abbreviations:
 - `Master Germination Data 2022.xlsx` is abbreviated as `Master.xlsx` and is never directly edited.